 If you would like to purchase the supplies we used, there are affiliate links provided at the end of this post.

 I am lucky to have 2 colanders, but not so lucky to have 3.
 Little C was not happy that she had to wait her turn while her sisters did the activity first.
-To be fair, at 18 months, C had a tough time with this activity, but she did love playing with the pipe cleaners.
+To be fair, at 18 months, C had a tough time with this fine motor skills activity, but she did love playing with the pipe cleaners.

 A and B just adored this easy activity.
 I gave each of them a colander and a bunch of colorful pipe cleaners.
 I showed them how they could poke the pipe cleaners through the holes of the colander to create sculptures.
 The girls thought they looked like tunnels.